 The Citywide Forum provides a strong and collaborative voice to partner agencies to influence Children’s Services across the city.
 It works to:

-- Ensure two-way communication and feedback
+- Ensure two-way communication and feedback and build relationships

 - Share knowledge, experience and good practice

 - Gather and co-ordinate views